Here is our extensive list of the different types of Blackjack:

 That said it is wise to switch to a stronger winner.
 For example, if your two hands value at 18 and 14 you could switch to 19 and 13.
 There’s not much in it between the 13 and 14, but 19 is much stronger than 18.

 Also, bear in mind that you may have to play more aggressively than in standard Blackjack games because the dealer isn’t going to go bust so often due to the 22 rule.
-Because of this, you may have to hit on hands that you might normally stand on.
+Because of this, you may have to hit on hands that you might typically stand on.

 On that basis, you should consider that the dealer has a strong hand if he is showing a 7 or higher.
 And remember that a 2 does not represent a weak hand as he is not going to bust at 22.
 A weak dealer hand, therefore, is showing cards 3 up to 6.